 World events are happening all the time but it is not long before the world moves on.
 Histories are written and often fought over the largest themes and significances but all too often the stories of those who worked the hardest, achieved the most and deserve so much credit are overlooked and forgotten.
 To bring those stories to life and earn the attention they deserve demands storytelling of the highest order.
 In the 20th century and now into the 21st, that storytelling became visual and whilst there has been an increasing and global coverage, only a few practitioners have achieved more than the record and extended their documentary practice to become an art form that serves to go beyond the communication of events into the sharing of feelings, experiences and lives.
 This is what ‘KFOR and Kosovo+25’ is about, when the exhibition was first presented in 2001 and now, 25 years later in a new form restored, extended and updated for the present day.

 Documentary photographer Nick Sidle, was attached to KFOR in the operation’s early stages.
-He was embedded with several units over the course of 1 year and produced a unique record of the work of the peacekeepers showing troops from nine different countries, including nineteen individual regiments or units from the United Kingdom and the United States, the two largest contributors to KFOR.
-The photostory captured not just the work of the soldiers, and how they helped to bring stability and security, it also highlighted the world of Kosovo at the time from a human angle, to enable audiences to empathise and understand a world in which intimidation and threat had been taken to new levels and why there was a need for the peacekeeping intervention to safeguard lives and homes, and help rebuild ordinary life in what were extraordinary circumstances.
+He was embedded with several units over the course of 1 year and produced a unique record of the work of the peacekeepers.
+Troops from nine different countries are featured, including nineteen individual regiments or units from the United Kingdom and the United States, the two largest contributors to KFOR.
+The photostory captured not just the work of the soldiers, and how they helped to bring stability and security, it also highlighted the world of Kosovo at the time from a human angle.
+Audiences can empathise with and understand a world in which intimidation and threat had been taken to new levels and why there was a need for the peacekeeping intervention to safeguard lives and homes, and help rebuild ordinary life in what were extraordinary circumstances.
 The ‘KFOR and Kosovo’ exhibition in 2001 was presented in the UK and worldwide, at the Brussels European Parliament and NATO HQ.
 It was also converted into a format for use by schools and colleges to generate discussion on the issues raised.

 25 years later, this story is not over.
 It is a documentary of a period of history that must not be forgotten, but it also holds many lessons for our time in a world where many are living with conflict/hostility, circumstances which are impacting on all of us.
 KFOR is still active in Kosovo today.
-The photostory, and the discussion it leads to, takes its audiences, through a visual medium, into a world where it is possible to empathise with those of different backgrounds, understand the commonality of human experience, why intolerance needs to be addressed at its earliest stages and particularly in times of difficulty, the need for peacekeeping forces and understand more clearly the refugee experience and that of displaced peoples.
+The photostory, and the discussion it leads to, takes its audiences, through a visual medium, into a world where it is possible to empathise with those of different backgrounds and understand the commonality of human experience.
+It illustrates why intolerance needs to be addressed at its earliest stages, particularly in times of difficulty, and the need for peacekeeping forces.
+It also helps to better understand the experience of refugees displaced peoples.
 It is about the everyday reality of living with emotional trauma and fear but it is also a positive story – it is about human resilience and hope in extraordinary circumstances and the importance of people and nations working co-operatively together to achieve positive outcomes.

 With the support of Lord George Robertson and partners he has helped to bring, this exhibition has been restored and reworked from film originals, a process that began in September 2023 marked by an event at the Scottish Parliament.
-At this event, a selection of images from the photodocumentary were presented at NATO HQ following a programme of exhibitions across the UK and in Pristina in 2024.
+At the NATO HQ event, a selection of images from the photodocumentary were presented following a programme of exhibitions across the UK and in Pristina in 2024.
 We hope this will be the start of further stagings of the exhibition in Europe given the relevance of this story at this time.

 The Speakers